meteorologytoday/paperfigures-airsea-cpl-ECCC/README.md

 # README

+This repository contains the code to generate figures of article ``Impacts of Air-sea Coupling on Systematic Errors in Medium-Range Winter Forecasts over the North Pacific and North Atlantic'' (submitted to EGU-WCD).

 User can download preprocessed data from zenodo repository [https://doi.org/10.5281/zenodo.16938865](https://doi.org/10.5281/zenodo.16938865).
 Extract the folder `analysis` into the folder `data`.

 ## Run order